sorenoneill/gg2WayMosaic/README.md

 The function is based on ggplot2.

-I hope this finds use somewhere out there ... and if it does, feel free to contact med here at github or via mail: soren oneill dk
+I hope this finds use somewhere out there ... and if it does, feel free to contact me here at github or via mail: soren oneill dk